dshupp/KQTrueSkill/README.md

 - this dataset is inteded for use by future projects to inform discussions on team balance, player development, and game analysis
 - as an example of analysis you can do with this dataset, calculate relative rankings of KQ players at current and historical times, including a numerical skill estimate and a confidence level

+## Roadmap

+    Use cases to explore
+        Leaderboard - Trueskill can be used to provide a ranking for all players.
+            - Current understanding is that Trueskill is really only valid as a snapshot at a point time.
+        Balancing teams - Can you run a draft tournament?

+    Questions about Trueskill and KQ
+        How predictive is Trueskill for KQ?
+            - Are there other ways to benchmark other than predictive power?
+        What does improvement look like when you're tracking trueskill across tournaments?
+            - How much does a tournament change a player's trueskill?
+        How much does including/excluding data affect predictiveness?
+            - How much does the data from a group stage affect predictive power?
+            - How much does local league night data improve the accuracy of rankings in tournaments?
+            - How much does it change my ranking to exclude tournaments from back when I sucked How does changing the algorithm affect its performance?
+            - How does weighting the impact of queens vs drones affect predictiveness

+    Current Priority: add all touramnet KO & Group stages from all KQ invitationals

+    Next: Review results, benchmark predictive power vs tournaments

+    Future:
+        - Track a player's skill over time

 ## Project contents